 History

-The first explorers of the Bass Strait noted a "peak like volcano" at the site of Burnie in 1798.
+The first European explorers of the Bass Strait noted a "peak like volcano" at the site of Burnie in 1798.
 The first land expedition took explorers up the mountain where they noted the area's agricultural potential back in 1827.

-The late 1800's brought a train track to Burnie connecting the town to Zeehan for silver exports.
+The late 1800s brought a train track to Burnie, connecting the town to Zeehan for silver exports.
 Burnie's industrial portside grew.
 In 1937, the Associated Pulp and Paper Mills was built cementing Burnie's importance as a port city.

 Environment